jennielees/full-stack/_posts/2014-08-02-inside-the-filing-cabinet.md

 ##### Over to You

 * Expand the superhero name generator to avoid certain names, using `if`.
 For example, to reject names like 'Poison Poison'.
-Hint: the `==` operator is used to test if two things are the same:
+Hint: the `==` operator is used to test if two things are the same, and yes, the extra `=` matters!

 ```
 if thing_one == thing_two: